 Psychiatric patients were not evacuated.
 Up to the close of 1942, forty one cases of TB had been evacuated.
 Submarines supplied Malta with drugs and medical stores.

 In Nov 1939, the army strength in Malta was raised from a Brigade to a Division, under the command of Maj Gen Sir Sanford John Palairet Scobell.
-The Divisional Brigades were:

 Medical Aid Posts